xMajedz/p5js-actionscript3/README.md

-# ActionScript3 isn't dead appearantly

-to build use apache-royale compiler, only emitting vanilla js because a custom html is provided. in bin/js-release
+# Building with apache-royale

 ```
-mxmlc -tragets=JS src/Sketch.as
+mxmlc src/MySketch.as
 ```

 to run